Computability Theory, Nonstandard Analysis, and their connections

 This is trivial, since $L_\alpha[G] \in L_{\alpha+1}[G]$, and then the leftmost function not covered by $O_\alpha$ is definable, and thus an element of $L_{\alpha + 1}[G]$. \edefi The definition of $\Theta_{0}$ constitutes (in a technical sense) the optimal way of computing a special fan functional, as will be explored in future research. \begin{cor} Let $\Lambda_{0}$ be as constructed above, and let $G$ be a total, hyperarithmetical function of type 2.
 Then $\Lambda_{0}(G,k)$ is a finite list of hyperarithmetical functions.
 Indeed, there is a partial $\Lambda^- \subseteq \Lambda_0$ that is computable in $\exists^2$ and that terminates on all total $G$ computable in $\exists^2$. \end{cor} \begin{proof} If $G^{2}$ is hyperarithmetical and $\alpha$ is a computable ordinal, $L_\alpha \subseteq L_\alpha[G] \subseteq L_{\omega_1^{CK}}.$ By Theorem \ref{lem.sacks} the search for a value of $\Lambda_{0}(G,k)$ will end at a computable ordinal, and the output is hyperarithmetical.
-By Gandy selection, the process evaluating $\Lambda_0(G)$ is computable in $\exists^2$ to the extent it terminates below $\omega_1^{\textup{CK}}$. \end{proof} In conclusion, the functional $\Lambda_{0}$ seems rather weak compared to $\Theta_{0}$ (or any instance of $\Theta$).
-As noted above, the functions computable in $\exists^{2}$ are exactly the hyperarithmetical ones, and one thus naturally expects the combination $\Lambda_{0}$ and $\exists^{2}$ to compute nothing more than hyperarithmetical functions in light of Corollary \ref{essje}.
-As it turns out, only an \emph{intensional} variant of $\Lambda_0$ has this property, i.e.\ our computability results would only hold in the absence of the axiom of extensionality.
-The latter restriction is unsatisfactory and we shall establish in Section~\ref{appendixvandenieuwmoer} the existence of a functional $\Lambda_{1}$ such that $\WCF(\Lambda_{1})$ and which only computes hyperarithmetical functions in combination with $\exists^{2}$, thus proving Theorem~\ref{import24}.
+By Gandy selection, the process evaluating $\Lambda_0(G)$ is computable in $\exists^2$ to the extent it terminates below $\omega_1^{\textup{CK}}$. \end{proof}